 Icareus Video cloud is a fast solution for all needs

-• Live channels for streaming and program guide
+- Live channels for streaming and a program guide

-• Video assets management including recordings, other on-demand videos and metadata
+- Video asset management, including recordings, other on-demand videos and metadata

-In addition, the entire user interface had to be embeddable to be part of the Lavis homepage so that the users felt that they were using the Lavis service.
-Combining of all of these gave birth to the Lavis TV that looks like Lavis brand.
+In addition, the entire user interface had to be embeddable to be part of the Lavis homepage so that the users would feel that they were using the Lavis service.
+Combining of all of these gave birth to the Lavis TV that looks like the Lavis brand.

-For Live broadcasts and content production, Lavis’ rehearsal studio was transformed into a streaming studio.
-Let’s Virtual implemented the studio with a fast to implement, easy-to-use and low-cost solution that could be easily managed by all the Lavis instructors having the Live events.
+For live broadcasts and content production, Lavis’s rehearsal studio was transformed into a streaming studio.
+Let’s Virtual implemented the studio with a fast to implement, easy-to-use and low-cost solution that could be easily managed by all the Lavis instructors running the live events.

 The service was released in just 2 weeks

-"The coronavirus pandemic hit us as dramatically as it probably did to all other sports providers also.
+"The coronavirus pandemic hit us as dramatically as it probably did all other sports service providers.
 Fortunately, we had been in touch with Icareus before and discussed setting up our own streaming service.
 Therefore, it was possible to design and implement LAVIS TV on a fast schedule in this exceptional situation.
 We have received a lot of positive feedback about this service and for many it has been a breather in this situation when hobbies are on a break everywhere"

-Icareus video cloud offers the easiness, security and a high amount of features of the cloud service, but also flexibility of the customizable user interfaces,which meet all the branding needs of the customers.
-That’s why the premium LavisTV service, which was branded entirely according to Lavis brand guidelines, was launched so quickly in collaboration with Let’s Virtual, which was responsible for building the broadcast studio.
+Icareus video cloud offers the ease, security and a high amount of features of a cloud service, but also the flexibility of customisable user interfaces, which meet all the branding needs of the customers.
+That’s why the premium LavisTV service, which was branded entirely according to Lavis brand guidelines, was launched so quickly in collaboration with Let’s Virtual, responsible for building the broadcast studio.

 The Covid crisis began in the spring of 2020, and during this time Lavis has been able to serve both its old customers through LavisTV allowing the to practise and bring them joy at home, as well as reach many new customers who did not know Lavis before or did not live close to Lavis dance centers.